REVIEW

 The impact of change as reflected in form, context, content, and function is best

-captured in the works of a renowned Nigerian artist
+captured in the works of a renowned Nigerian artist, Bruce Onobrakpeya, who

 over the last four decades has proved his creative ingenuity and won several local